Graph Learning Under Partial Observability: Introduction

-There exist some useful survey articles related to the topic of inverse graph modeling~\cite{GiannakisProcIEEE,mateos,RabbatSPM2019}.
-However, most prior works assume that all agents in a network can be observed.
+There exist some useful survey articles related to the topic of graph learning~\cite{GiannakisProcIEEE,mateos,RabbatSPM2019}.
+However, most prior works assume that all nodes in a network are monitored.
 This is usually not the case.
 For example, in probing signals from the brain, only certain localities are examined.
 Also, in probing signal flows over a social network with millions of members, only a limited number of observations may be available.
-It is therefore critical to study how these limitations influence the inverse problem of graph modeling.
-As such, a core feature of the analysis in this article is that we deal with {\em large} networks.
-Over these networks, due to different forms of physical limitations, it is not practical to assume that data can be collected from {\em all agents}.
-This is seldom the case and our standing assumption in this presentation will be that observations are collected from only a {\em subset} of the agents.
-We refer to this scenario as the {\em partial observation} regime.
-As a result, the graph learning task becomes more complicated than usual, since the observations collected at the monitored nodes are influenced (through information propagation) by the unobserved (or latent) nodes.
-It is then natural to inquire whether this partial-observation setting leads to an ill-posed inverse problem or can still provide sufficient information to learn the underlying graph linking the observed agents.
-In particular, we are interested in establishing whether the topology of the monitored subnetwork can be {\em consistently} retrieved despite the (massive, since the network is large) influence of the latent (unobservable) part.
-It should be clear that this is a hard problem, which will be not feasible in general.
-It should also be clear that the feasibility of the problem (i.e., achievability of consistent graph learning), the type and complexity of the estimation, will be dependent on the type of dynamical evolution that describes the network.
-In other words, we will not be focusing on graph learning for arbitrary multi-agent graphs.
-Rather, we will be focusing on graph learning for networks involved in the solution of a distributed optimization task.
-This is relevant because, to operate properly, many optimization networks place constraints on the exchange of information, and these constraints usually translate into regularity conditions on the {\em combination matrix} used to weight the signals exchanged by the agents.
-In this article we survey recent results on graph learning under partial observations and {\em regular} combination matrices.
-One fundamental conclusion arises: consistent graph learning is possible for large optimization networks running first-order diffusion models and relying on popular combination matrices.
-Learning is possible despite the presence of a massive latent (unobservable) component of the network.
+It is therefore critical to study how these limitations influence the problem of graph learning.
+As such, a core feature of this article is that we deal with {\em large} networks.
+Over these networks, due to different forms of physical limitations, it is not practical to assume that data can be collected from all nodes.
+This is seldom the case and our standing assumption in this presentation will be that observations are collected from only a subset of the nodes.
+We refer to this scenario as the {\em partial observability} regime.
+As a result, the graph learning task becomes more complicated than usual, since the observations collected at the monitored nodes are influenced (through information propagation) by the unobserved nodes.
+It is then natural to inquire whether this partial observability setting leads to an ill-posed graph learning problem or can still provide sufficient information to learn the underlying graph linking the observed nodes.
+This is a hard problem, which will not be feasible in general.